keep-starknet-strange/satoru/book/src/smart-contracts-architecture/market-module.md

 # Market Module

-The Market Module is designed to facilitate both spot and perpetual trading across various markets.
-It allows the creation of markets by specifying a long collateral token, a short collateral token, and an index token.
+The Market Module helps with trading in different markets.
+It lets you create markets by choosing specific tokens.
+This module supports both regular and ongoing trading.

 Example markets include: